-In the Industrial Revolution 4.0 era, technological developments have had a significant impact on various sectors, including the creative industry (Aquilani, Piccarozzi, Abbate, & Codini, 2020).
+In a significant impact on various sectors, including the creative industry (Aquilani, Piccarozzi, Abbate, & Codini, 2020).
 The creative industry is considered a sector that has the potential to support a country's economic growth, create jobs, and generate high added value.
 In Indonesia, the creative industry has also become the main focus in the effort to drive the local economy.
-The business sector is currently transforming digitally, bringing stronger connectivity, and the use of technology from artificial intelligence (AI), the Internet of Things (IoT), Big Data, and Robotics is having a significant impact on the MSME sector (Ferreira, Coelho, & Moutinho, 2020; Mardjuni, Thanwain, Abubakar, Menne, & Karim, 2022).
+The business sector is currently transforming digitally, bringing stronger connectivity, and ne use of technology from artificial intelligence (AI), the Internet of Things (IoT), Big Data, and Robotics having a significant impact on the MSME sector (Ferreira, Coelho, & Moutinho, 2020; Mardjuni, Thanwain, Abubakar, Menne, & Karim, 2022).
 Support and collaboration from all components of the people in building MSMEs and appropriate technology-based industries to enter the digital era need to continue to be improved.
 The involvement of experts and business professionals can help develop MSMEs in Society Era 5.0 (Mohammadian, 2022).